Signal Integration with Advanced Webhooks Guide

 Opening Certain Signal

-- Signal opens in a separate window.
+- Click that to open Certain Signal in a separate window.

 Setting up a Connection